-Downslope property line.
+Downslope Property Line.
 That portion of the property line of the lot, tract, or parcels of land being developed located such that all overland or pipe flow from the site would be directed toward it.

-Downstream hydraulic capacity analysis.
-Any downstream capacity hydraulic analysis conducted in accordance with this ordinance shall use the following criteria for determining adequacy for accepting increased peak flow rates:
+Downstream Hydraulic Capacity Analysis.
+Any downstream capacity hydraulic analysis conducted in accordance with this Ordinance.